googleapis/google-cloud-cpp/google/cloud/storagetransfer/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Storage Transfer API][cloud-service-docs], a service to Transfers data from external data sources to a Google Cloud Storage bucket or between Google Cloud Storage buckets.
+This directory contains an idiomatic C++ client library for the [Storage Transfer API][cloud-service-docs], a service to transfer data from external data sources to a Google Cloud Storage bucket or between Google Cloud Storage buckets.

 This library is **experimental**.
-Its APIS are subject to change without notice.
+Its APIs are subject to change without notice.

 Please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).